-- Chicken – An essential part of this recipe, obviously by the title.
+An essential part of this recipe, obviously by the title.
 I love using chicken tenders because they cook much faster than an actual chicken breast.
 Be aware that your cooking time will increase if you’re using whole chicken breasts.
 Chicken cutlets would work well and have the same cooking time as listed below.
 If you only have the thicker chicken breast, feel free to cube it up and throw it in the bottom of the 9×13 dish.

-How to Make this Chicken Casserole Recipe
+How to Make Chicken Ranch Casserole

 You only need about 10 minutes of prep to get this casserole ready for the oven!
 Don’t forget the exact measurements and directions are listed in the recipe card below.

-- Preheat your oven to 350 degrees.
+Preheat your oven to 350 degrees.
 Spray a 9×13 baking dish with nonstick cooking spray.

-- Stir cream of chicken soup, sour cream, ranch seasoning, and cheese together in a large bowl.
+Stir cream of chicken soup, sour cream, ranch seasoning, and cheese together in a large bowl.

-- Crush Ritz Crackers and top casserole.
+Crush Ritz Crackers and top casserole.
 You’re looking for medium to small pieces.

-- Bake 25-35 minutes or until chicken is thoroughly cooked.
+Bake 25-35 minutes or until chicken is thoroughly cooked.
 Enjoy on its own or with rice.

-Can I make this in advance?
+Can I Make This in Advance?